Sheepolution/how-to-love/book/chapter23.md

 -------------
 ```

-We need to call the baseclass function in our Player class to make this work.
+We need to call the base class function in our Player class to make this work.

 ```lua
 --! file: player.lua